Candidates for bachelor’s degree must complete the following:

 Persons with disabilities who require assistance should call the Student Affairs Office at (815) 740-3399 at least two weeks prior to commencement.

-Is there a limit on the number of guests I can bring to the Commencement Ceremony or the Commencement Dinner & Gala?
+Is there a limit on the number of guests I can bring to the Commencement Ceremony ?

 Admission to commencement is by ticket only!
 Graduates indicating participation in commencement exercises will be asked the number of guest tickets they wish to receive.
 Since seating is limited, graduates are usually guaranteed four tickets with additional tickets distributed on an “as available” basis.